ausevo/ausevo.github.io/ECR_grants_2022.md

 **Distribution of grants**

-- Up to three grant winners (video format), each receiving up to $2500 + free registration at AES 2022
+- Up to three grant winners (video format), each receiving up to $2500 (2500/2000/1000) + free registration at AES 2022

-- Up to two additional ECR grants (poster format, $1000 in total) + free registration at AES 2022
+- Up to two additional ECR grants (poster format, $500 each) + free registration at AES 2022

 - Two highly commended (free registration at AES 2022)